scottgigante/SWEN20030/FreeEnergyUtility/readme.txt

 Since: Nov 2014

 This is a tool which generates a free energy surface, associated error and most likely folding path from a table of transition counts.
-On current set-up, the x axis of the free energy surface is always made up of integer bins and the y axis of floating point bins between 0 and 1.
+Example input files stored in dat/out.

 How to install:
 copy pdf, dat, r, minimumFreeEnergy.jar